West Virginia Mountaineers football: Pro Football Hall of Fame inductees

 Joe Stydahar, one of three Mountaineers to be inducted in the Pro Football Hall of Fame.

 Three Mountaineers hold the distinguished title of Pro Football Hall of Fame inductees.

 Joe Stydahar, an offensive tackle, was inducted in 1967.
-Despite Stydahar's impressive collegiate career, Chicago Bears owner/coach George Halas took a chance in selecting the little-known tackle with the Bears' first ever draft selection in the 1936 NFL draft.
-Halas's gamble paid off as "Jumbo Joe" produced an illustrious playing career with the Bears, earning four NFL All-Star selections, six All-Pro selections, three NFL championships, and an induction into the NFL's All-Decade Team for the 1930s.
+Despite Stydahar's collegiate career, Chicago Bears owner/coach George Halas took a chance in selecting the little-known tackle with the Bears' first ever draft selection in the 1936 NFL draft.
+Halas's gamble paid off as "Jumbo Joe" produced a great playing career with the Bears, earning four NFL All-Star selections, six All-Pro selections, three NFL championships, and an induction into the NFL's All-Decade Team for the 1930s.
 Stydahar also served as head coach of the Los Angeles Rams and the Chicago Cardinals, winning the 1951 NFL Championship with the Rams.
 During his Hall of Fame enshrinement speech, Stydahar thanked his family and friends from his "dear state, West Virginia."

 Sam Huff, a linebacker, was inducted in 1982.
 Originally a third round selection by the New York Giants in the 1956 NFL draft, Huff played for the Giants from 1956 to 1963 and later for the Washington Redskins from 1964 to 1969.
 Huff's football career, let alone his future in the NFL, almost never came to pass, however.
 When Huff was a junior in high school, WVU head coach Art Lewis came to his town to look at another prospect and recruited Huff instead.
 At the end of Huff's collegiate career Giants scout Al DeRogatis came to Morgantown to look at All-American guard Bruce Bosley.
 DeRogatis instead discovered Huff, proclaiming that "there's another guard here who will be even greater.
 His name is Sam Huff."
 Huff became a five-time Pro Bowl selection, a four-time First-Team All-Pro selection, an inductee in the NFL 1950s All-Decade Team, and was named as one of the 70 Greatest Redskins of all time.
 Huff was also recognized as the NFL's Top Linebacker in 1959.

 Chuck Howley, a linebacker, was inducted in 2023.
 Selected by the Chicago Bears seventh overall in the 1958 NFL draft, he played for the Bears from 1958 to 1959, before briefly retiring from football, then returning to play for the Dallas Cowboys and played the remainder of his career for them.
 An original member of the Doomsday Defense, Howley received six Pro Bowl and five first-team All-Pro selections with the Cowboys, while appearing in two consecutive Super Bowls and winning Super Bowl VI.
 Howley was also named the MVP of Super Bowl V and is the only player on a losing team to receive the award.